d-bl/GroundForge/docs/help/index.md

 Overview Tutorial
 -----------------

-In the following tutorial, we will explore a versatile ground from the [Whiting catalogue] to illustrate how to use some basic features of GroundForge.
+In the following tutorial, we will explore a versatile ground from the [Whiting catalogue] to illustrate some basic features of GroundForge.
 Clicking on a photo in the catalogue will take you to the associated page in Mrs. Whiting's book "A lace guide for makers and collectors".
 Click on the [diagram] link above the image to launch the GroundForge tool, initialized with the details of the selected Whiting ground.